 Anyone who is new to online marketing should definitely learn how to build a website for the following reasons;

 1 – Learn SEO – Search Engine Optimization is one of the most fundamental strategies in acquiring free online traffic and the best way to pick up the skill is to create and tweak the site so that it can get indexed faster and rank higher on the first page of Google.

 2 – Learn Content Creation – The internet is all about information distribution and if you want to target a specific audience, then building a site will provide immediate opportunity to create the type of content that you want to deliver.
 In the process, you’ll learn how to research keywords that are specific to your niche and apply that to your SEO skills.

 3 – Shoestring Budget – If you don’t have a pre-existing business, but would like to start a side income in a specific niche, the cost of building a site is quite affordable for many people.
 For as low as one dollar per day, you can literally own a fully functional WordPress site that can be scaled for traffic using content and SEO knowledge.

-Just like previously with small business owners, this process can equip you with a lot of web skills that is crucial to know if you truly want to become a full time online marketer.
+Just like previously with small business owners, this process can equip you with a lot of web skills that are crucial to know if you truly want to become a full-time online marketer.

 When to Buy

 One of the most common reasons to buy is actually to flip websites for profit.
 It can be applied to blogs as well as eCommerce stores.
 The process basically involves purchasing a ready-made website (plus content) that belongs to a popular niche, scale the traffic and resell it at a higher value.